 Using his skills as a tour guide, Rob brings immediacy and passion to his keynotes, knowing just which messages to deliver to inspire, to create change or to entertain.

-Importantly, Rob Caskie – Inspirational Dinner Speaker Story Teller can modify content in such a way that it speaks to an event’s theme or a client’s objective – whatever the occasion, he delivers an important message in an accessible, engaging fashion.
+Importantly, Rob Caskie – Leadership Speaker can modify content in such a way that it speaks to an event’s theme or a client’s objective – whatever the occasion, he delivers an important message in an accessible, engaging fashion.
 Follow Rob on Twitter

 Rob’s keynote presentations include: